Do You Need to Winterize a Boat? What Happens if You Don’t?

 As mentioned above, the winterization of any boat is an essential component of maintaining your vessel in the off-season.
 Winterization of a boat is a process by which all of the water is completely removed in any component that could have the potential to store even a few drops.

-This preventative effort will eliminate the possibility of water- what seemed like your boat’s best friend- causing serious damage to your beloved ride.
+This preventative effort will eliminate the possibility of moisture, causing serious damage to your beloved ride.
+Even if it doesn’t cause serious damage, mold and mildew will build up over the winter.

 Removing the water from all areas of a boat is the most critical part of the winterization process.
 Even if you live in a warmer area, if there is any potential that it may ever dip below freezing, then winterization is critical.